joelfeodiyoup/isometric_engine_2024/README.md

 I'm deliberately trying to discover these things myself.
 I.e. I want to enjoy making the thing not just try to make it as quickly as possible.

+This basically is a grid of points and then a grid of cells, rendered onto an html canvas.
+Each cell can have its height adjusted.
+There is click handling to calculate which position the mouse is in when it clicks, and to adjust that cell, triggering a re-render of the canvas.

+Ideally I'll keep separate layers for the game engine and specific game things like images / specific interactions with the cells, so that it can be re-usable to make different sorts of things.
+I also want the rendering algorithms etc to be fairly hidden, so that these can be improved later (they seem to be okay right now, but I suspect a more optimal approach could be found if needed).

+<video controls src="isometric_grid_ui.mp4" title="Title"></video>

 ## to run

 - `npm install`